EFEAR-4D: Ego-Velocity Filtering for Efficient and Accurate 4D radar Odometry: Related Works

 \subsection{4D radar odometry}

-The Doppler velocity information of 4D radars provides a new way to estimate ego velocity that traditional 2D radars cannot.
+The Doppler velocity information from 3D/4D radars offers a novel method to estimate ego velocity, which traditional 2D radars cannot achieve.
+Recently, several works have proposed Doppler velocity estimation algorithms for spinning radars \cite{lisus2024doppler} \cite{rennie2023doppler}.
+However, the extension of these methods to ego velocity estimation remains an open research question.
 With accurate ego-velocity estimation as a reliable motion prior, pose estimation can be enhanced significantly.
 The simple idea of ego-velocity estimation is to consider the Doppler velocity of each stationary point as a projection of the true ego-velocity in the radial direction between the stationary point and the center of the radar.
 Consequently, the least squares methods can be used to calculate the ego-velocity.
 However, substantial noises emerge in 4D radar velocity measurements, particularly in scenarios involving dynamic objects, where the obtained Doppler velocity represents the relative velocity between two moving entities.

 Kramer et al. \cite{kramer2020radar} introduce Cauchy robust norm to address this challenge.
 Christopher and Gert \cite{doer2020ekf} utilize RANSAC method to mitigate the effects of outliers.
-Though it works well with a small number of points, it performs poorly in large-scale scenarios, where radar point cloud typically with thousands of points.
+Though it works well with both small and large numbers of points \cite{kubelka2024we}, its performance deteriorates in complex environments with crowded dynamic objects, due to the lack of identifying and removal of dynamic objects in the point cloud.
 Chen et al. \cite{chen2023drio} present a 2D ego-velocity estimation method by refining ground points, however, such a method does not work in 4D cases.
 Due to sparsity in 4D radar point cloud, many frames lack sufficient ground points.
 Zeng et.al. \cite{zeng2023joint} present a signal model for radar ego-motion estimation in the presence of velocity ambiguity.
 However, it concentrates on the fuzziness of the radar point cloud itself rather than the impact of factors such as dynamic objects in real-world situations.
-Therefore, we aim at proposing a novel ego-velocity filtering method, which provides accurate ego-velocity estimates by filtering out significant noises in diver dynamic scenarios.
+Therefore, we aim at proposing a novel ego-velocity filtering method, which provides accurate ego-velocity estimates by filtering out significant noises in diverse dynamic scenarios.